mmesh/docs/docs/platform/kubernetes/services.md

 ---
-title: Kubernetes Services Integration
+title: "Kubernetes Services Integration"
-description: Learn how to connect your Kubernetes Services to your mmesh virtual private topology without adding a single line of code or configuration.
+description: "Learn how to connect your Kubernetes Services to your mmesh virtual private topology without adding a single line of code or configuration."
 ---

 # Kubernetes Services